 - Get marketing messages in front of a larger audience

-There are other tools brands can use to achieve these results — like we mentioned above, email marketing campaigns are one of these tools — but other tools either can’t achieve all of these results at once or they’re not as quick and simple to implement as they are on Beamer.
+There are other tools brands can use to achieve these results — as we mentioned above, email marketing campaigns are one of these tools — but other tools either can’t achieve all of these results at once or they’re not as quick and simple to implement as they are on Beamer.

 Creating Beamer notifications takes less time to make than email marketing campaigns and they’re just as effective.
 There’s also no need to manage email lists and campaign drafts, brands simply add their content into Beamer and push the notification live to their audience.

 Plus, the reach on Beamer is more extensive than it is is on other marketing mediums — like email campaigns — because every website visitor gets the notification, not just the users that are signed up to the email list.
 This means that brands get more eyeballs on their updates and announcements which can lead to more customers and more conversions.
-The likelihood that users interact with Beamer notifications is also greater because visitors are more likely to click on a notification directly within their desktop rather than clicking through an email which they may not even open.
+The likelihood that users interact with Beamer notifications is also greater because visitors are more likely to click on a notification directly within their desktop rather than clicking through an email that they may not even open.

 Beamer also helps brands eliminate the steps required for visitors to return back to the site, or to a certain page on the site, making it more appealing for visitors to come back more frequently and check the newsfeed to see what’s new.

-Finally, for brands that are interested in more advanced applications of Beamer on their site, you can also segment the updates in your feed based on different demographics, locations, languages and behavior so you can show users different content based on where they are in your segmentation process.
+Finally, for brands that are interested in more advanced applications of Beamer on their site, you can also segment the updates in your feed based on different demographics, locations, languages, and behavior so you can show users different content based on where they are in your segmentation process.
 For example, with this feature you can show new visitors specific content on your Beamer newsfeed such as an introduction video to your band or walk-throughs of your products so that you know new visitors always start off with the content on your site that’s most applicable to them and will keep them better engaged on your site from the start.

 Beamer Review: How We Use Beamer